hjens/lasso_spectra/README.md

 reliable, but does not support generalized linear models.
 Use `SKLasso` if unsure.

+To get started, read this file and look at the included `example.py`.

 Package installation
 ====================
 Download the package and put it in your python path.
 Make sure you can